SamG101-Developer/SPP-Primer-3/Writerside/topics/Concurrency.md

 generator.step()
 ```

-Instead, the `BorrowXXX` types allow for a more concise syntax:
+The `BorrowXXX` types allow for a more concise syntax:

 ```
 let value = value.borrow_ref()
 ```

 In the background, the compiler interprets the coroutine return type as a generator, and automatically steps the value
 into the variable.
-The destructor of the borrow type drops the borrow, invalidating the generator.
-This allows inner
+The destructor of the borrow type drops the borrow, invalidating the generator, and decrementing the
-scopes to be created to manager runtime-generated borrow lifetimes.
+count in the corresponding `RefSlot`.
+This allows inner scopes to be created to manage runtime-generated borrow
+lifetimes.

 ## Advancing a Generator